 When my mom retired she and my dad moved out of the city and bought a charming little house two blocks from the beach in the Rockaways where they had both grown up and first met.
 (See Still Life)

-But my dad wasn’t ready to retire himself, he always said that he wanted to die “with his boots on.”
+But my dad was an old-fashioned GP and wasn’t ready to retire himself, he always said that he wanted to die “with his boots on.”
 And so he hung out his shingle, outfitted the basement of the new house as a medical office, and soon had a small but thriving new practice.

 Visiting my folks in their new house one day, I was surprised to find a municipal sanitation truck parked in their driveway.
 My dad called out to introduce me to Robert, the young man who was having a beer with him on the porch.
 Robert it seems was a sanitarian department driver who also did odd jobs in the neighborhood.
 Later my folks told me Robert was a bit slow of wit, but with a kind heart and a gentle disposition, and I soon observed the fondness he and my parents had for one another.